-Operation Risk
+Operational Risk

-(1) Market Risk
+- (1) Supply Chain - (a) Market

 The company's main business is the manufacturing of products according to the requirements of the customer, so the income of the company therefore, it varies mainly according to the number of orders and the success of the customer's business.
-This is a factor that the company cannot control, although the company has laid out a risk management plan through coanalysis and research of customer marketing strategies.
+This is a factor that the company cannot control, although the company has laid out a risk management plan through co-analysis and research of customer marketing strategies.
 This includes organizing sales promotions and co-develop new products that are unique in the market.
 This helps ensure that the customer can run a strong business and lower chances of switching over to purchasing products from our competitors.

 In addition, to prevent volatility in international markets, whether from the global economic crisis, trade barriers of the European Union and others, as well as to increase domestic market share, the company expanded its production capacity.
 As a result, the proportion of the domestic market is growing steadily.
+In 2022, the company has a proportional exports per domestic sale were 59.9% to 41.1%.